Mevhare/Supply-Chain-Analytics/README.md

 - Number of Orders
 - Quantity Sold
 - Average Order Value (AOV)
+- Number of Customers

 #### Inventory
-- Stock Available
+- Units Available
 - Inventory Cost
 - Inventory Turnover Rate
 - Backorder
 - Reorder Level
-- Stock Indicator
 - Inventory in Progress

 #### Shipment
 - Average Delivery Time
-- Late Delivery
+- Late Delivery Rate

-### XYZ & ABC Analysis
+### ABC & XYZ Analysis
 ABC/XYZ analysis is a tool for classifying items in a product catalogue.
 It can help improve inventory management, production planning, and customer satisfaction.

 ABC analysis classifies products into three categories; High, Medium and Low based on revenue generated and XYZ classifies products into Stable, Flunctuant and Unstable based on their demand volatility.